So much better than a blue box

 What should I serve this Brown Butter Buttermilk Skillet Cornbread with?

-- As a side with chili, like this Chili with Butternut Squash or this Chicken Poblano Chili
+- As a side with chili, like this Chili with Butternut Squash, this Chicken Poblano Chili, or this Pressure Cooker Black Bean Soup (which is hearty like chili)

-- As a side with soup, like this Chunky Tomato Basil Soup, this Roasted Broccoli Cauliflower Soup, this Roasted Butternut Squash Soup, or this Chicken Enchilada Soup
+- As a side with soup, like this Chunky Tomato Basil Soup, this Roasted Broccoli Cauliflower Soup, this Roasted Butternut Squash Soup, or this Clam Chowder with Jalapeno and Corn

 - As a swap for brunch biscuits with Sausage Gravy